The ASCAP Foundation Morton Gould Young Composer Awards

 The specific details and requirements of The ASCAP Foundation Morton Gould Young Composer Awards (the “Award”) are set forth below.
 The Award is subject to The ASCAP Foundation Official Awards General Rules and Regulations (the “Rules”).
 To the extent not specifically defined below, all capitalized terms have the meaning set forth in the Rules.

-The Award is open to young composers (each, an “Entrant”) who have not reached their 30th birthday by December 31, 2017.
+The Award is open to young composers (each, an “Entrant”) who have not reached their 30th birthday by the date of the application deadline.
 Entrants must also be, at the time of entry, a U.S. citizen, permanent resident or enrolled student with a valid and current U.S. student visa.

 Minor Applicants: For Entrants under the age of 18 (or the age of majority in the state or country of his or her residence), such Entrant’s parent or guardian will be required to complete and submit the Online Application (together with any other Submission materials) on behalf of such Entrant.
 In addition, for Entrants under the age of 13, such Entrant’s parent or guardian will be required to (a) complete and submit a paper Application (together with any other Submission materials) on behalf of such Entrant and (b) give Parental Consent (as outlined in the Official Awards General Rules and Regulations).